radius-project/radius/docs/content/getting-started/tutorial/dapr-microservices/index.md

 ## Before you begin

 This tutorial will teach you how to use Radius to deploy a microservices application from first principles.
-You will learn
+You will learn:

-- the concepts of the Radius application model
+- The concepts of the Radius application model
-- the basic syntax of the Bicep language
+- The basic syntax of the Bicep language

 The Radius application in this tutorial uses [Dapr](https://dapr.io).
 No prior knowledge of Dapr, Radius, or [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-overview) is needed.